lyshoon/lyshoon/README.md

 # 💫 About Me:
 Hi, I'm Shoon! 🦋
 🎓 Undergraduate CSE Student at Korea University, South Korea 🐯
-🎶 Passionate about music and coding
-🔍 Currently focusing on improving my skills in Computer Vision

 ## 📊 GitHub Stats: